 The Peggy Notebaert Nature Museum, Illinois Green Alliance, and Civic ArtWorks invite you to apply for 2018 EPIC Sustainable Neighborhood Youth Challenge, a program for CPS high school science and social studies teachers and their students.
 Student teams investigate local sustainability issues and community needs, receive in-person and online mentorship from Illinois Green Alliance professionals, and develop community-focused sustainability campaigns.
 In partnership with the CPS Office of Social Science & Civic Engagement, the EPIC Challenge is designed to be implemented by science or social studies teachers as a classroom-integrated service learning project.
 Teachers can also choose to integrate the EPIC Challenge into an existing club or other after-school context.

 - Teachers participate in two evening PD workshops at the Nature Museum (Wed Feb 7 & Tue Mar 13, 2018) and receive ongoing support to implement the EPIC Challenge curriculum in their classroom.
 Teachers receive PD Clock Hours and a $150 stipend upon completion of the program.

-- Teachers and teams of up to 10 students attend a Challenge Kick-off event and symposium at the Nature Museum where they’ll learn from sustainability experts and work with USGBC-IL mentors (transportation and museum admission provided) on Saturday, January 14.
+- Teachers and students team attend a Challenge Kick-off event and symposium at the Nature Museum on Saturday, February 24, 2018, where they learn from sustainability experts and work with Illinois Green Alliance mentors (transportation, lunch, and museum admission provided).

-- USGBC-IL sustainability experts provide in-person and online mentorship for the student teams throughout the development of their campaigns
+- Illinois Green Alliance professionals provide in-person and online mentorship for the student teams throughout the development of their campaigns.

-This project is funded by Hive Chicago Fund for Connected Learning at The Chicago Community Trust.
+This project is generously funded by Hive Chicago Fund for Connected Learning at The Chicago Community Trust.